shadowpagetable/parking-game-fuzzer/README.md

 additional functionality around interacting with and mutating list-like inputs.
 [This discussion](https://github.com/addisoncrump/parking-game-fuzzer/discussions/2) explores how this could be used in the context of this project and provides further details on its features.

+## Addendum 2: Klotski puzzles

+The parking game is secretly a specific class of ["Klotski puzzles"](https://en.wikipedia.org/wiki/Klotski), and you can apply the same strategies above to these puzzles as well.
+A great video which helps with visualising the state space of these puzzles was uploaded just a little after the original publication of this repository, and [I highly recommend you check it out](https://youtu.be/YGLNyHd2w10)!